 Feature extraction guidance.
 FedPHP aligns the features outputted by the personalized feature extractor and the global feature extractor for each sample, and FedProto aligns the feature vectors to their corresponding category prototypes.
 However, FedProto only guides a feature vector to be close to its corresponding prototype rather than guiding it to stay away from other prototypes, which results in the intersection of classification boundaries (see Sec.
 4.2).
-Besides, FedProto generates prototypes based on the learned feature vectors, so the prototypes in FedProto can be uninformative without the well-trained feature extractor.
+Besides, FedProto generates prototypes in FedProto can be uninformative without the well-trained feature extractor.
 This problem exacerbates when large backbones are trained from scratch in FL because they have difficulty learning good feature extractors in early iterations.